Kyle715-hk/Budget-Tracker/README.md

 License
 MIT License.
 See LICENSE file for details.
 This project highlights my proficiency in Python (Pandas, NumPy, Scikit-learn), SQL, ML (regression, ARIMA), and deployment, as per my resume.
-For recruiters: Contact wangtikchan715@gmail.com or LinkedIn (linkedin.com/in/wang-tik-chan) for discussions.
+For recruiters: Contact wangtikchan715@gmail.com or [LinkedIn](https://www.linkedin.com/in/wang-tik-chan) for discussions.